aubin-tchoi/notino_scraper/README.md

 ## Verbose

 You can set the level of verbose through the command line parameter `-v`.
-There are currently two levels available, by default the highest level of verbose will be used and you will have to use the following syntax for less verbose:
+There are currently two levels available, by default the highest level of verbose will be used, and you will have to use the following syntax for less verbose:

-- `python notino_scraper -v: "false" <other_parameters>`
+- `python notino_scraper --verbose <other_parameters>`

-The other parameters are the ones mentioned above (`-p` to print, `-s` to snapshot, `-a` to add a product, ...).

 ## Configuration